T-7219/StormMatrix-Kanban/README.md

 - **📋 Intuitive Kanban Board Interface**: Drag-and-drop cards, customizable columns, and real-time updates
 - **🌐 Multi-language Support**: Available in English, German, and Russian
-- **🔒 User Authentication**: Secure login with optional two-factor authentication
+- **🔒 User Authentication**: Secure login with enhanced two-factor authentication and SSO integration
-- **👥 Team Collaboration**: Share boards, assign tasks, and comment on cards
+- **👥 Team Collaboration**: Share boards, assign tasks, and comment on cards with improved permissions and roles
-- **🔄 Customizable Workflows**: Define your own columns and workflow steps
+- **🔄 Customizable Workflows**: Define your own columns, workflow stages, and automation rules
-- **📎 File Attachments**: Upload and attach files to cards
+- **📎 File Attachments**: Upload and attach files to cards with enhanced preview support
-- **📊 Activity Tracking**: Keep track of all changes and updates
+- **📊 Activity Tracking**: Comprehensive logging and dashboards for activities and progress
-- **🔔 Notifications**: Get notified about assignments and approaching deadlines
+- **🔔 Notifications**: Enhanced notifications for assignments, approaching deadlines, and custom events
-- **🔍 Filtering and Searching**: Find tasks quickly with powerful filtering options
+- **🔍 Filter and Search**: Advanced search capabilities with saved filters and full-text search
-- **👤 Personal and Team Boards**: Separate personal tasks from team projects
+- **👤 Personal and Team Boards**: Separate personal tasks from team projects with improved organizational structure
-- **📱 Responsive Design**: Works on desktop, tablet, and mobile devices
+- **📱 Responsive Design**: Optimized interface for desktop, tablet, and mobile devices
-- **🌙 Dark Mode**: Reduce eye strain with dark mode support
+- **🌙 Dark Mode**: Reduce eye strain with dark mode and custom color themes
+- **📈 Enhanced Analytics**: New annual overview dashboards for comprehensive diagnostics and business intelligence
+- **⚡ Performance Optimizations**: Improved load times and more responsive interface
+- **🔄 API Extensions**: More comprehensive REST API with GraphQL support
+- **🔐 Enhanced Security**: Advanced security measures and privacy settings

 ## 🏗️ Architecture